 After all the reading I did without finding what I was looking for, I was so frustrated.
 Additionally, I was scared to harvest my gourds!

 So, I decided to start in phases when my gourds started changing colors and try to find what worked.
-This was a great decision because now I can let you know what worked for me so you can avoid the frustration I experienced!
+This was a great decision because now I can let you know what worked for me.
+You can avoid the frustration I experienced!

 Enough chit-chat, though.
 Let’s learn how to harvest our luffa sponges today without letting our gourds and energy go to waste!

-You can’t go by color alone when it comes to harvesting your luffa sponges and that is slightly aggravating.
+You can’t go by color alone when it comes to harvesting loofahs sponges.
+That is slightly aggravating.

-When reading about when to pick luffa gourds, you’ll read to only pick your luffas when they’re brown and dry on the vine.
+When reading about harvesting loofahs, you’ll read to only pick your luffas when they’re brown and dry on the vine.
 You’ll also read to only pick them when they’re still yellow/green.